alarner/willow-documentation/description.md

 # description

-This is just a string description of the purpose of the component.
+This is just a string describing the purpose of the component.

 ```js
 {